sarvodaya-network/sarvodaya.eu/library/flosha/lokniti.md

 ```

-It is the very opposite to a system in which the individual is the lowest in authority, and in which the ministers of a given parlament are not anymore bound to the servitude of the lower levels that they are coming from; they are on that very level at which they make decisions, whereas in our non-violent scheme they remain at the *higher* (in old thinking "lower") level which they are bound to serve and only come together regularly in the council to carry out the orders that they receive from the higher level that is closer to the individual (in old thinking: receive from the "lower level".
+It is the very opposite to a system in which the individual is the lowest in authority, and in which the ministers of a given parlament are not anymore bound to the servitude of the lower levels that they are coming from; they are on that very level at which they make decisions, whereas in our non-violent scheme they remain at the *higher* (in old thinking "lower") level which they are bound to serve and only come together regularly in the council to carry out the orders that they receive from the higher level that is closer to the individual (in old thinking: receive from the "lower level").

 In this way, there is no top-down hierarchy from the perspective of the *centre*, which in this case is the world council.
 From the perspective of the centre there is a bottom-up hierarchy.
 But from the perspective of the individuals, which live at the most decentralised level, there is a top-down hierarchy, starting by *them*.
 It is only in this way that self-rule can be realised, and the only way by which a true "rule of rule" can find expression that deserves the name.

 It goes way beyond the petty and nominal democracy of today and very importantly: In many ways it is able to reconcile the now conflicting interests of those who take more of a socialist position, as well as of those who take more of a liberalist position.
 Because it is only by this scheme, that the interests of all are to the least possible degree taking precedence to the interests of the individual and in which the interests of the individual harm to the least possible degree the interests of all.

+The prevailing delusional conflicts of interests and the ideological conflicts between many so-called left and right positions arise only on the basis of the political process, while they would dissolve in a locatical process.
+They are consequences of a disharmony brought about by a political order that is disharmonious by design.